cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 **Figure 14:**  Schematic of the re-designed sedimentation tank.
 The floc blanket occupies the space between the tube settlers and the base plates, with a 5 cm clear water allowance in between.

+For the optimal manifold and diffuser design identified above, the channel width is 0.7605 meters, which allows for a floc blanket height of 1.786 meters.

 ## Design Comparison

 #### Cost Analysis